California’s Round 2 CARES Act relief has closed.

 At this time we are uncertain when relief disbursement will occur.

-We are anticipating it will occur within the first quarter of 2022.
+We are anticipating it will occur within the third quarter of 2022.

 - For more information regarding California’s Round 1 or Round 2 spend plans, please contact the California Dept. Fish and Wildlife (CDFW).